 The Overton Window of hiring

-You have to have time to hire in 4K.
+You cannot hire in 4K in a panic.
 Urgency and desperation are gravel in the cake mix.
 They ruin the texture of judgment.
-The moment speed takes over, clarity disappears.
+The moment haste takes over, clarity disappears.

 Hiring in 4K does not insist that interviews take forever.
 You can keep the process moving quickly.
 It re-centers the conversation around precision, structure, and shared accountability, even when time is tight.
 It does not reject intuition.
 It refines intuition with data, contrast, and process.